Translation: the bean hag

 Habitat: forests and occasionally villages in Northeast Japan

-APPEARANCE: The people of Miyagi prefecture tell of a much more sinister member of the azuki family of yokai.
-Rather than the benign and cute azuki arai known throughout most of the country, this northeastern variation takes the form of a fearsome old hag dressed all in white, singing in a husky, ugly voice.
-Azuki babā only appears at twilight—particularly on rainy or misty autumn nights.
-Their song is similar to the azuki arai’s, except that azuki babā usually follow through on the threat to catch and eat humans.
+Appearance: The people of Miyagi Prefecture tell of a much more sinister member of the azuki family of yōkai.
+Rather than the benign and cute azuki arai known throughout the country, this northeastern variation takes the form of a fearsome old hag dressed all in white, singing in a husky, ugly voice.
+Azuki babā appear only at twilight—particularly on rainy or misty autumn nights.
+Their song is similar to the azuki arai’s, except that azuki babā follow through on the threat to catch and eat humans.

-BEHAVIOR: Witnesses of azuki babā who have survived to tell their experience describe and eerie white glow visible through the thick white mist.
-From the mist, the husky voice of an old hag can be heard singing her ghastly song and counting beans as she washes them in the river with a strainer.
-Those who don’t turn back at this point never make it back.
+Behavior: Witnesses of azuki babā describe an eerie, white glow visible through a thick, white mist.
+From the mist, they hear the husky voice of an old hag singing her ghastly song and counting beans as she washes them in the river with a strainer.
+Those who don’t turn away at this point never make it back.

 Interactions: Azuki babā are rarer than their harmless, bean-washing counterparts.
 Despite their ferociousness, they are mostly found only in stories used to scare children into behaving properly.
 Of all the variations of azuki-related yōkai, this one is the most likely to be a shape-shifted evil itachi, tanuki, or kitsune imitating the harmless azuki arai to attract a curious child to catch and eat.